fisodd/www-fisodd-com/content/code/neat-and-tidy.rst

-This snippet above is an abuse of a language metaphor to show one way to read tidyverse code: a "subject" is assigned the value of an "object" after that object has been passed through each "verb" in sequence.
+This snippet above is an abuse of a language metaphor to show one way to read tidyverse code: a "subject" is assigned the value of an "object" after that object has been fed into the sequence of "verbs" (each verb taking in the results of the verb before it in the sequence).

 .. code:: r